Incomplete Gamma Kernels: Generalizing Locally Optimal Projection Operators: Applications

 \textbf{Simple Scheme.} A simple extension to the WLOP weights keeps the assumption of the latter limitation and addresses only the former one by applying the actual kernel $ K_{\mathrm{LOP}} $, that is estimating the weights

-via the density of the point clouds $ \set{P} $ and $ \set{Q}^{(t)} $ respectively.
+via the kernel density estimate \eqref{eq:kernel_density_estimate} of the point clouds $ \set{P} $ and $ \set{Q}^{(t)} $ respectively.
 This scheme can be easily integrated into existing applications of WLOP as it only involves a different kernel function in the overall weight computation.

-\textbf{Full Scheme.} To address both limitations, we consider the kernel density estimate function $ \hat{f}_{\set{P}, K_{\mathrm{LOP}}} $ with weights $ v_i $ applied to each term.
+\textbf{Full Scheme.} To address both limitations, we consider the kernel density estimate $ \hat{f}_{\set{P}, K_{\mathrm{LOP}}} $ with weights $ v_i $ applied to each term.
 We want to enforce constant density at the points $ \vec{p}_i $ which can be formulated as a linear optimization problem in matrix form:

-This corresponds to radial basis function (RBF) interpolation and we can obtain a unique solution since $ K_{\mathrm{LOP}} $ is strictly positive definite.
+This corresponds to radial basis function (RBF) interpolation with a Gram matrix similar to \eqref{eq:equation_system} and we can obtain a unique solution since $ K_{\mathrm{LOP}} $ is strictly positive definite (see Section~\ref{sec:further_properties}).
 Furthermore, we truncate the kernel at $ { h / 2 } $ to drastically reduce the memory requirements of the matrix and use a sparse conjugate gradient solver.
 In case of the projection points $ \vec{q}_j^{(t)} $, we consider the inverse of the matrix which leads to the same weights as in the simple scheme.